pmichaillat/economic-slack/README.md

 + What happens to slack and policies at the zero lower bound?
 + Does the effectiveness of policies depend on the prevailing amount of slack?

-The course is hosted at https://www.pascalmichaillat.org/t5.html.

 ## Organization

 This is a flipped course.

-Students watch lecture videos and go over readings at home.
++ At home, students watch lecture videos and go over readings at home.
 The lecture videos and readings are permanently available at https://www.pascalmichaillat.org/t5.html.
-Class time is used for various activities:
++ Class time is used for various activities:

-+ To discuss lecture and reading material
+	* To discuss lecture and reading material
-+ To put lecture and reading material into practice through multiple-choice questions
+	* To put lecture and reading material into practice through multiple-choice questions
-+ To develop a research paper on the topic of macroeconomic slack
+	* To develop a research paper on the topic of macroeconomic slack

 ## Material